AresMUSH/aresmush/plugins/manage/help/en/database.md

 There is no equivalent to the generic 'set' command you might be familiar with from other MUSHes.
 Instead, individual commands provide ways to update data.

+## Database Saves

+The database is kept in memory.
+It saves to disk automatically every few minutes and when the game shuts down.
+If you want to make absolutely sure something is saved - like before a server reboot - you can manually do a save:

+`db/save` - Triggers a manual save.

 ## Database Backups

 Ares contains an automated backup system.
 By default, backups will be stored locally in the aresmush/backups folder.
 You can also set up external backups.
 See [Managing Backups](https://aresmush.com/tutorials/manage/backups.html) for details.

-`backup` - Triggers an immediate backup.
+`db/backup` - Triggers an immediate backup.